alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 - The DCC Warrior is an absolute killing machine!
 No wonder I like this class so much.

 - Fighters in Cairn can end fights very quickly when facing low-HD monsters.
 The auto-hit, damage-reducing-armor, and high STR of a martial character in Cairn is a very effective combination.
 At the same time, risk of death is always present in Cairn--while in other games goblins eventually become totally ineffective against high-level PCs, they remain a threat in Cairn.
 In addition, the lack of damage scaling makes for an entirely different risk profile in combat over the life-time of a character.
-Cairn Fighters that have survived several adventures and are the equivalent of a high-level PC in a leveled game, are not much better at facing low-level monsters and at an incredilbe disadvantage when facing up against more dangerous creatures.
+Cairn Fighters that have survived several adventures and are the equivalent of a high-level PC in a leveled game, are not much better at facing low-level monsters and at an incredible disadvantage when facing up against more dangerous creatures.
 I think this just underscores several things:

-  - Cairn is fundamentally different in terms of its combat-risk;
+  - Cairn is fundamentally different in terms of its combat risk profile.

-  - GMs really have to think about diegetic improvements;
+  - GMs really have to think about diegetic improvements.

-  - I think there might be a particular challenge in Cairn to integrate high-level monsters or convert high-level adventures from BX or 5e--Cairn PCs have little mechanical ability to confront them, even less so than in other OSR systems.
+  - I think there might be a particular challenge in Cairn to integrate high-level monsters or convert high-level adventures from BX or 5e--Cairn PCs have little mechanical ability to confront some of those threats, even less so than in other OSR systems.